phax/peppol-commons/README.md

 **Configuration resolution (pre v8.2.0)**

 The SMP client (both Peppol and OASIS BDXR) uses the file `smp-client.properties` for configuration.
 The default file resides in the folder `src/main/resources` of this project.
-You can change the path of the properties file by setting the environment variable `SMP_CLIENT_CONFIG` (since v7.0.7), the system property `peppol.smp.client.properties.path` (since v4.3.5), the system property `smp.client.properties.path` (available as of version 4.2.0) to the absolute path of the configuration file (e.g. by specifying `-Dsmp.client.properties.path=/var/www/smpclient.properties` on Java startup).
+You can change the path of the properties file by setting the environment variable `SMP_CLIENT_CONFIG` (since v7.0.7), the system property `peppol.smp.client.properties.path` (since v4.3.5), the system property `smp.client.properties.path` (available as of v4.2.0) to the absolute path of the configuration file (e.g. by specifying `-Dsmp.client.properties.path=/var/www/smpclient.properties` on Java startup).
 The name of the file does not matter, but if you specify a different properties file please make sure that you also specify an absolute path to e.g. the trust store!

 **Configuration properties**